clay-curry/Math/_build/html/_sources/01_algebra/01_symmetry.md

 <div style="text-align:center;"><b>groups</b> encapsulate the <b>algebraic structure</b> underlying all <b>symmetries</b>.</div>
 <br>

-This section motivates the study of groups by revisiting notions of sets, operations on sets, relations between sets, and equivalence relations.
+This section motivates the study of groups by revisiting notions of sets, operations on sets, relations between sets, and equivalence relations...

 ## Sets